Who is Godzilla? And How to Draw Godzilla

 It’s also used while he is swimming, very similar to the way a crocodile uses it.
 The other reason Godzilla walks with a forward lean, is to carry the massive plates on his back.

 The plates on Godzilla’s back resembles a Stegasaurus.
 They are a large part of why Godzilla is famous.
-This gives Godzilla a very distinct and recognizable silhouette which is the basis of good
+This gives Godzilla a very distinct and recognizable silhouette which is the basis of good character design.

 Characteristic